 Subject Title Date of original enactment Description / relevance to SDC project ESIA Law of the Azerbaijan Republic on Public Radiation Safety No. 423-IQ 30/12/1997 Includes requirements for ensuring radiation safety in industrial entities.
 The Law establishes the main principles of government policy on radiation safety, as well as environmental norms protecting the safety of employees and populations in areas potentially affected by the use of radioactive sources.
-The Law provides for compensation for damage to health, property and life due to accidents. pollution that have a negative envir 08/07/2008 Develops the norms of vibration and noise pollution that adversely affect the environment and human health in accordance with the Law on Ecological Safety, the Law on Sanitary and Epidemiological Services, and other legislative acts.
+The Law provides for compensation for damage to health, property and life due to accidents.
+Norms of vibration and noise pollution that have a negative impact on the environment and human health, Decree No. 796 08/07/2008 Develops the norms of vibration and noise pollution that adversely affect the environment and human health in accordance with the Law on Ecological Safety, the Law on Sanitary and Epidemiological Services, and other legislative acts.
 Law of Azerbaijan on Technical Safety No. 733-IQ 02/11/1999 Establishes legal, economic and social basis of safe operation of potentially dangerous facilities, regulates activity of legal and physical persons operating the given facilities directed to prevent failures capable of arising at these facilities and eliminating consequences of the occurred failures.
-Permitting A System of Standards for the Environment Protection and Improvement of Natural Resources Utilization.
-Industrial Enterprise Ecological Passport Fundamental Regulations, GOST 17.0.0.04-90.
-01/07/1990 The MENR issues ecological documents on the impact on the environment of potentially polluting enterprises.
+PermittingA System of Standards for the Environment Protection and Improvement of Natural Resources Utilization.
+Industrial Enterprise Ecological Passport Fundamental Regulations, GOST 17.0.004-90.01/07/1990The MENR issues ec potentially polluting e emissions, maximum item is specific to cou of an enterprise's env management, recycli develop the draft pas The MENR issues ecological documents on the impact on the environment of potentially polluting enterprises.
 The documents include maximum allowable emissions, maximum allowable discharges, and an "ecological passport."
 The last item is specific to countries of the Former Soviet Union and contains a broad profile of an enterprise's environmental impacts, including resource consumption, waste management, recycling, and the effectiveness of pollution treatment.
 Enterprises develop the draft passport themselves and submit it to MENR for approval.
-Cultural Heritage Law on the Protection of Historical and Cultural Monuments No. 470-IQ 10/04/1998 Specifies the responsibilities of state and local authorities, and lays down principles for the use, study, conservation, restoration, reconstruction, renovation and safety of monuments.
-The Law declares that cultural objects with national status, historical and cultural monuments, cultural goods stored in state museums, archives, libraries, as well as the territories where they are situated, are not subject to privatisation.
-Requires archaeological studies prior to construction works in areas with archaeological significance.
+Cultural Heritage Law on the Protection of Historical and Cultural Monuments No. 470-IQ 10/04/1998 Specifies the responsibilities of state and local authorities, and lays dow for the use, study, conservation, restoration, reconstruction, renovation monuments.
+The Law declares that cultural objects with national status and cultural monuments, cultural goods stored in state museums, archi- as well as the territories where they are situated, are not subject to priv- Requires archaeological studies prior to construction works in areas wit archaeological significance.